Table of Contents

 Princely Or Small states ( Category B States )

 Princely states are also known as native rulers.
 Such states were working under a direct treaty relationship with British India.
-These states administered by Rajpramukh ( former Princes )
+These states are administered by Rajpramukh ( former Princes )

 In this category, there were 9 states.
-Hyderabad, Jammu and Kashmir, Madhya Bharat, Mysore, Patiala, and East Punjab States Union, Rajasthan, Saurashtra, Travancore-Cochin, and Vindhya Pradesh.
+Hyderabad, Jammu and Kashmir, Madhya Bharat, Mysore, Patiala, East Punjab States Union, Rajasthan, Saurashtra, Travancore-Cochin, and Vindhya Pradesh.